awibb/awibb/README.md

 - 👋 Hi, I’m Andrew Wibbenmeyer a software engineer at Mastercard.
 - 👀 I’m interested in programming, machine learning, data science, and finance.
-- 📫 You can contact me at the following email: andrew@investaey.xyz
+- 📫 You can contact me at the following email: andrew_wibbenmeyer@outlook.com

 <!---
 awibb/awibb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.